johnwayodi/safaricomhack/ReadMe.md

 * `localhost:8080/jobs/`
 * `localhost:8080/jobapplicants/`

+A list of jobs which the Applicant has applied for:
+* `localhost:8080/jobapplicants/{applicantId}/jobs`

+A list of Applicants who have applied for a Job:
+* `localhost:8080/jobs/{jobId}/applicants`

 **[Postman](https://www.getpostman.com/)** is used as it allows easy testing of apis.
 #### 1. Adding a Job Example
 1. Ensure the spring application is running